zainkai/CS362-004-SP17/projects/README.md

-The projects directory should contains your onid folder
+The projects directory should contain your onid folder